EasySensors/easyPIRmultisensorsBox2/README.md

  - FTDI  header for programming
  - Reverse polarity protection.
  - Arduino pins A0 A1 have pads on PCB for any special needs.
+ - PIR triggers interrupt PCINT23 D7
- - PIR triggers hardware interrupt 1
+ - Magnet sensor triggers hardware interrupt 1

 **Pin out:**